takumi0706/google-calendar-mcp/README.md

 ### Common Errors

 - **JSON Parsing Errors**: If you see errors like `Unexpected non-whitespace character after JSON at position 4 (line 1 column 5)`, it's typically due to malformed JSON-RPC messages.
-This has been fixed in versions 0.2.6+, 0.6.3, and further improved in 0.6.4.
+This has been fixed in versions 0.2.6+, 0.6.3, improved in 0.6.4, and completely resolved in 0.6.5 with a more robust JSON parsing implementation.
 - **Authentication Errors**: Verify your Google OAuth credentials
 - **Connection Errors**: Make sure only one instance of the server is running
 - **Disconnection Issues**: Ensure your server is properly handling MCP messages without custom TCP sockets

 ## Version History

+### Version 0.6.6 Changes
+- Added dedicated JSON-RPC message parsing utility in utils/json-parser.ts
+- Created comprehensive test suite for JSON parsing to prevent regression
+- Implemented 10 test cases covering various malformed JSON scenarios
+- Refactored server.ts to use the common JSON parsing utility
+- Improved code maintainability and testability

+### Version 0.6.5 Changes
+- Completely redesigned JSON-RPC message processing to resolve parsing errors
+- Simplified and improved the algorithm for extracting valid JSON from messages
+- Fixed the "Unexpected non-whitespace character after JSON at position 4" error
+- Enhanced error handling with more descriptive error messages
+- Improved logging for better diagnostics and troubleshooting

 ### Version 0.6.4 Changes
 - Further improved JSON-RPC message processing to handle malformed messages more robustly